build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 Now that both the API and the Lambda function work, let's connect them so that a request to the API will automatically be forwarded to the function.

-## Step 4 - Connect the function to the API
+## Step 4 - Connect the Lambda Function to the API

 ### 4.1 Create a new resource and connect it to the Lambda function